Presented by: The Rucks Group

 You have your idea generation, funding search, proposal development, award management, and award closeout.
-I think of award closeout is a little bit different than award management in that phase – you can still make changes around the grant and you can still impact on the evaluation, but when you get to award closeout, you have less options in the types of changes that you can make and so you probably will have to just go in a direction with the evaluation where you just go with the data you have, so that’s why I tease these apart.
+I think award closeout is a little bit different than award management in that phase – you can still make changes around the grant and you can still impact the evaluation, but when you get to award closeout, you have fewer options in the types of changes that you can make and so you probably will have to just go in a direction with the evaluation where you just go with the data you have, so that’s why I tease these apart.

-During the idea generation phase some of the things that you can do is to start gathering names of evaluation entities.
+During the idea generation phase, one of the things that you can do is to start gathering names of evaluation entities.
 If you come across an evaluation report just drop that name down, if you talk to other principal investigators or project directors ask them who they’re using as an evaluator and just start to create a list.
 Another thing that you can do even though you’re in an idea generation is if you come across some names conduct an informational interview.
 This could be the case particularly if you don’t have a lot of familiarity with program evaluation.
-Most evaluators will be really agreeable to just having a conversation and really just being able to answer the questions and help to give some information about their philosophy around evaluation.
+Most evaluators will be really agreeable to just have a conversation and really just being able to answer the questions and help to give some information about their philosophy around evaluation.

 Moving to the funding search, there are a couple of things that you can do here as well:

 One, you can start thinking about the evaluator-project team relationship, and we’ll talk about that more in a moment.
 Another suggestion that I would offer is that when you’re starting to look at different funding sources and trying to make decisions about whether what you want to accomplish in a project or initiative aligns with that funding source, make sure to search for the requirements for the evaluation.
 Here’s an example of that: